Angioplasty & Stenting

 We offer hope and treatment to our patients, even patients who are older and have multiple health conditions.

-We are committed to minimally invasive procedures.
+We are also committed to minimally invasive procedures.
 Instead of making a large chest incision, we use a percutaneous (through the skin) approach for angioplasty procedures.
 This leads to a shorter, more comfortable recovery for you.
 We are able to perform percutaneous procedures in almost all of our cases, and you can usually go home the next day.

 We use angioplasty to treat atherosclerosis, a hardening of the arteries.
 As the arteries harden and narrow, it becomes difficult for blood to flow smoothly.
 If you have atherosclerosis, we will discuss angioplasty as a treatment option.
 In some cases, we may decide that a coronary artery bypass surgery is a better option for you.
 Learn more about coronary artery bypass grafting.